 You’ve heard it before, “Japan is the most advanced country in the world!
 Their technology is beyond anything in the US!”
-Well that may be right – in the middle of Tokyo, but if you go anywhere else in the country, you’re in for a big surprise.
+Well, that may be right – in the middle of Tokyo, but if you go anywhere else in the country, you’re in for a big surprise.

 Say you land in Tokyo after a long flight.
-You’re staying in another town just outside the main city, so you drag yourself and your luggage off of the plane and onto a nice, spacious seat on the Shinkansen (bullet train).
+You’re staying in another town just outside the main city, so you drag yourself and your luggage off of the plane and onto a comfortable, spacious seat on the Shinkansen (bullet train).
 It’s great!
 You’re comfortable, you’re speeding along at 200 MPH, and you don’t have a care in the world.

 That’s where Japan gets tricky.
 You see, Japan is more than its complicated train system, advanced robotics, and 50+ hour work weeks.
 Japan is a country lost in time.
 Japan is a country with old houses sheltered under tin roofs.
 A country where nearly every house and apartment patio – even if it’s only a few feet wide – overflows with flowers and greenery.
-It’s a country where businessmen go out to drink with their coworkers night after night only to get a few hours of sleep before waking up early the next day to get back to work.
+It’s a country where businessmen go out to drink with their co-workers night after night only to get a few hours of sleep before waking up early the next day to get back to work.
 It’s a country where the sex industry is legal – yet it’s looked down on to hold hands with your partner in public.

 Japan is a country of contradictions.
 Still, somehow, Japan’s society works together like a well-oiled machine, no gear out of place.
 I can’t imagine another place in the world being able to maintain such a high level of harmony amid so much chaos.
 Kudos to you, Japan!

 Bonus picture time!
 Below is a photo of a radio exercise group I joined a few days before I left Takasaki.
-They met up at 6:30am and exercised for an hour before stopping for tea and snacks.
+They met up at 6:30 am and exercised for an hour before stopping for tea and snacks.
 They were an amazing group of people.
 I hope I can meet them again someday.